-When I bake a cake, I take a lot of time to think how the cake would look like, if the flavors would go well together, if the decorations would fit the occasion etc…
+When I bake a cake, I take a lot of time to think about how the cake would look like, if the flavors would go well together, if the decorations would fit the occasion, etc…

-However, even if I was trying to convince myself that there are so many reason why I shouldn’t go, I kind of needed the validation from someone who doesn’t know me…
+However, even if I was trying to convince myself that there are so many reasons why I shouldn’t go, I kind of needed validation from someone who doesn’t know me…

-You know how all your family and friends tell you how great you are as a cook or a baker, but you think that they only want to be nice with you?
+You know how all your family and friends tell you how great you are as a cook or a baker, but you think that they only want to be nice to you?

-This is me….not trusting myself enough, so for that matter, I decided to challenge myself, as usually, and go for the Master Chef casting and get that stupid feedback I needed so much.
+This is me….not trusting myself enough, so for that matter, I decided to challenge myself, as usual, and go for the Master Chef casting and get that stupid feedback I needed so much.

 So, I pre-registered, not yet convinced that I will even make it there on Saturday.

-I did not want to put any stress on me and be disappointed, so I told everyone that if my dish will come out right, I will go, if I am not satisfied with it, I will not.
+I did not want to stress myself and be disappointed, so I told everyone that if my dish comes outright, I will go; if I am not satisfied with it, I will not.